ClathomasPrime/linear-prefs/tex/notes.md

     Concurrent with previous paper, but focusing on single-peaked (with a bit more detail)

+[!]
+On Recognising Nearly Single-Crossing Preferences http://www.dominik-peters.de/publications/nearlysc.pdf

+    Continues this line of research further.
+Handles more edit distances from the "nearly single peaked" paper, applied to single crossing.

 Cool thing for later: application to matching
 ====